Back to Clinical Trials

 PRIMARY OBJECTIVE:

-I. To perform phase 0 studies demonstrating the feasibility of robotic vascularized composite bladder allograft (VCBA) transplantation from a brain-dead deceased donor.
+I. To perform a feasibility study of vascularized composite bladder allograft (VCBA) transplantation and demonstrate successful transplantation of a vascularized composite deceased-donor bladder allograft.

 SECONDARY OBJECTIVES: